rothdearl/pyline/README.md

-  -y, --yank pattern [pattern ...]          yank any pattern from lines -H, --highlight                           highlight matches in lines -i, --ignore-case                         ignore case when pattern matching -c, --count                               show just the count for found matches -S, --sum                                 show just the sum for all found matches
+  -y, --yank pattern [pattern ...]          yank any pattern from lines -H, --highlight                           highlight matches in lines -i, --ignore-case                         ignore case when pattern matching -c, --count                               show just the count for find patterns -S, --sum                                 show just the sum for find patterns

 files after a find, exclude or yank will be treated as patterns
 ```